AkashDwi17/cineverse/_pages/about.md

 permalink: /about/
 ---

-## About Online Voting System
+## About

-The Online Voting System is a secure and reliable platform designed for conducting online elections.
-Built with modern web technologies, it ensures transparency, security, and ease of use for both voters and administrators.
+The BookMyShow is a secure and reliable platform designed for booking the Movies.
+Built with modern web technologies, it ensures transparency, security, and ease of use for both users and administrators.

 ---